LA-based Swiss photographer turns lens on his Alpine village

 Travelling home in search of answers

 Verner Soler did not initially plan to move to the US.
 He trained as a teacher and taught in Vrin for six months.
 “But I already knew during my training that this profession wasn’t for me,” he says.
 That worried him.
-Having been rather shy and sensitive from an young age and firmly connected to the village of Vrin, he was afraid of the outside world.
+Having been rather shy and sensitive from a young age and firmly connected to the village of Vrin, he was afraid of the outside world.
 It was only when he decided not to become a teacher that he realised he had to go out into the wide world.

 However, this unsettled him: “Everyone around me knew what they wanted and who they were.
 I, on the other hand, had the feeling that something was wrong with me.”
 Looking back, says Soler, this was not an atypical feeling for a young man of that age.

-Nevertheless, this insecurity weighed heavily on the twenty-year-old.
+Nevertheless, this insecurity weighed heavily on the teenager.
 His interest was awakened when he was taught psychology at teacher training college.
 “I quickly realised that somewhere there were answers to my questions,” he says.
 Soler became more involved with the subject and came across a therapy opportunity in Los Angeles in the mid-1980s.

 He obtained a US visa for six months, then extended his stay to a year and – after briefly living illegally in America – he was “lucky enough to win a green card in the lottery at the time”.